Julian Ochorowicz: Life

 Julian Ochorowicz was the son of Julian and Jadwiga, née Sumińska.

-Ochorowicz studied natural sciences at Warsaw University, graduating in 1871.
-He subsequently studied at Leipzig University under Wilhelm Wundt; in 1874 he received his doctorate there with a thesis On Conditions of Consciousness.
+He studied natural sciences at Warsaw University, graduating in 1871.
+Subsequently he studied under Wilhelm Wundt at Leipzig University, where in 1874 he received a doctorate with a thesis "On Conditions of Consciousness".

-Returning to Warsaw, in 1874-75 he was editor-in-chief of the popular Polish-language periodical, Niwa (The Field) and Opiekun Domowy (The Home Companion).
+Returning to Warsaw, in 1874-75 he was editor-in-chief of the popular Polish-language periodicals, Niwa (The Field) and Opiekun Domowy (The Home Companion).
 From 1881 he was assistant professor (docent) of psychology and natural philosophy at Lwów University.

 In 1882 he was sent to Paris, France, where he spent several years.
 Later, from 1907, he would be co-director of the Institut General Psychologique.

-Returning to Warsaw, from 1900 Ochorowicz was president of Kasa Literacka (the Literary Fund).
+Returning to Warsaw, from 1900 Ochorowicz was president of Kasa Literacka (The Literary Fund).
 He published pedagogical papers in Encyklopedia Wychowawcza (The Encyclopedia of Education).